veselosky/veselosky.me/content/technology/casted-cooperative-agents-single-threaded-event-driven.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:11601cb3-66b9-434b-8ede-60a0a496572a"
-Date: 2013-07-20 13:40
+date: 2013-07-20 13:40
-Author: Vince Veselosky
-Slug: casted-cooperative-agents-single
-Category: Technology
-Title: "CASTED: Cooperative Agents, Single Threaded, Event Driven"
+title: "CASTED: Cooperative Agents, Single Threaded, Event Driven"
 ---

-# CASTED: Cooperative Agents, Single Threaded, Event Driven

 The past looked like this: A User logs into a Computer, launches a Program, and interacts with it.